Skip to main content

 Monitor your blood sugar

-Let your healthcare professional know if this happens often.
+Let your care team know if this happens often.
 Your other medications may need to be adjusted to avoid hypoglycemia.

 Acetaminophen and ibuprofen are common OTC medications for headache relief.
-But talk with your healthcare professional before taking ibuprofen if you have chronic kidney disease or problems with stomach ulcers.
+But talk with a healthcare professional before taking ibuprofen if you have chronic kidney disease or problems with stomach ulcers.

 Frequently asked questions